bparanj/crystal/electronics/experiments/queue/peak-detection.md

 3. Applications:
    - Used in filters, energy storage, timers, and signal smoothing.

-This experiment can be easily simulated in Tinkercad, where you can visualize the capacitor's charging and discharging behavior by monitoring the voltage over time with the multimeter.
+This experiment can be simulated in Tinkercad, you can visualize the capacitor's charging and discharging behavior by monitoring the voltage over time with the multimeter.

-The circuit you described is commonly called an RC (Resistor-Capacitor) Circuit.
-Depending on its specific configuration and purpose, it can be referred to more specifically as:
+The circuit is called an RC (Resistor-Capacitor) Circuit.
+Depending on its specific configuration and purpose, it can be referred as:

 1. RC Charging Circuit: When the focus is on charging the capacitor through the resistor.
 2. RC Discharging Circuit: When the focus is on discharging the capacitor through a resistor or directly to ground.